Bush Brothers and Company: Properties lost to Tennessee Valley Authority (1942–1948)

-In 1942, the Tennessee Valley Authority announced the closing of the Douglas Dam floodgates within the year.
+In 1942, the Tennessee Valley Authority (TVA) announced the closing of the Douglas Dam floodgates within the year.
 The end result would be the flooding of the French Broad River bottom, where Bush Brothers had a number of farms.
 After several months of negotiation, Bush Brothers & Company agreed to sell seven prime tracts of their farmland to the TVA, as well as the Oak Grove Canning Plant.

 In October 1944, Bush Brothers attempted to offset some of their farmland loss by purchasing the Blytheville Canning Company in Arkansas.
 However, the plant was in bad shape and struggled during its first four years of Bush ownership.
 Claude Bush moved to Arkansas in 1948 to oversee the facilities and eventually managed to turn it into a profitable business.

 Expansion and change (1946–1965)

 Following A.J.
 Bush's death in 1946, Bush Brothers & Company made the move from private label to branded presence.
 They began offering their goods under the newly developed Bush's Best logo and label.
 With the advents of supermarkets and television advertising, the 1950s proved very profitable for the company.
 During this time, they continued to offer a variety of canned vegetables, particularly green beans.
 They also began offering the dry bean products for which they would eventually become known.
 In 1952, the company introduced their Great Northern Beans with Plain Sauce.
 This was followed in 1953 by Mexican Style Beans in Chili Gravy.

 Claude Bush became president of the company in 1959, following the death of his older brother Fred.
 Bush Brothers & Company had amassed a substantial amount of cash and accounts receivable under Fred, and Claude felt the money would best be put to use expanding the company's business into new areas.
 The 1960s saw the purchase of several canning plants, including Shiocton Kraut Company (Shiocton, Wisconsin), Hyde Park Canning Company (Muskogee, Oklahoma), an unused canning plant in Augusta, Wisconsin, and Valley Canning Sweet Potato plants in Ville Platte and Cecilia, Louisiana.
 Bush Brothers & Company also created its own truck line, Tennessee Truck Lines, in 1962.

 In 1965, Claude became chairman of the board, and brother-in-law C.J.
 Ethier succeeded him as President.